KennethFam/My-Learning-Journey/Backend/JavaScript/ExpressJS.md

     - An example of a template engine is [EJS](https://ejs.co/), whose syntax is very similar to that of HTML.

 ### Serving Views
-- For dynamic views, set the following application properties:
+- For dynamic views, require the node:path package (`const path = require("node:path");`) and set the following application properties:

     ```js
     app.set("views", path.join(__dirname, "views"));